jolkkola/sentry-issue-retriever/README.md

-# Sentry.io project issue retriever
+# Sentry.io Project Issue Retriever

 This is a simple tool to retrieve issues in JSON format for a single project from Sentry's API.
 It was made for handling CSP (Content Security Policy) reports, so a bunch of the fields available from the API will get dropped.
 See the function `parseIssueData` for details.